lcmd-epfl/NaviCatGA/README.md

 Installation is as simple as:
 python setup.py install --record files.txt

-This ensures easy uninstall: just remove all files listed in files.txt and you are done.
+This ensures easy uninstall.
+Just remove all files listed in files.txt using: rm $(cat files.txt)